<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 They likely benefit from significant annual bonuses and may feel these don't currently work hard enough for them.
 They may even be tempted to spend these without considering other potential uses.
 Their rapidly increasing compensation means they're likely saving more than ever, however it's easy to think that saving every month will be enough and not take action to maximise this earning period and any capital that is idle as cash.

-wealth arc of an international lawyer
+Total wealth arc of a senior lawyer

 4. Ability to process complex information